-No limit on number of trips taken or elective credit earned Study Christian leadership skills within the context of famous destinations.
+No limit on number of trips taken or elective credit earned

+Study Christian leadership skills within the context of famous destinations.
 Topics of study vary based on the location, but may cover relationships, communication, worldviews, philosophy, culture, history and personalities.
 The course focuses on learning to be a Christian leader in a broken world and teaches students how to live a story worth telling and positively influence those around them.
 This course contains work required outside of class time, as well as one week of international travel (cost in addition to tuition) to a European/Asian country.
 Completion of all coursework is required for credit.
-Possible destinations: China, England, France, Germany/Czech Republic, Greece, Israel, Italy, or Poland.
+2025-2026 Destinations: Edinburgh, Scotland (fall) and Krakow, Poland (spring).
 Partner Organization: Global Next Leadership Institute (www.globalnext.org)